 The CBA relies on our volunteer attorneys to guide the class through the tour, explaining court procedures and introducing court personnel.
-Students may observe the lock-up and sit in a courtroom to observe an arraignment session, civil or criminal trial or other court proceedings.
+Students may sit in a courtroom to observe an arraignment session, civil or criminal trial, or other court proceedings.
 Generally, they will be addressed by the judge during recess.
 The tour is then followed up with a question and answer session which usually includes the court clerk, prosecutor, and public defender.
 Additionally, the CBA may call on their volunteer attorneys to visit with students in their classrooms.

-“Since its inception in 1980, the Connecticut Court Visitation Program has become a standard part of the curriculum in many schools in the state and over 86,000 students from public and private middle schools and high schools throughout the state have participated in the program.”
-Superior Court Judge Seymour L. Hendel, chair of the court Visitation Program Committee stated.
-This past year over 1,600 students took 50 tours in our court houses.
+“Since its inception in 1980, the Connecticut Court Visitation Program has become a standard part of the curriculum in many schools in the state and over 93,000 students from public and private middle schools and high schools throughout the state have participated in the program.”
+Superior Court Judge Hope Seeley, chair of the court Visitation Program Committee stated.

 To request a tour, please contact Bill Chapman at firstname.lastname@example.org